 Some kind of social media following is a must for the majority of new businesses.
 However, getting things moving beyond the starting blocks (and beyond a handful of followers who are mostly family and friends), can feel like an uphill struggle.

 CrowdFire came to my attention when I was looking for a way to build up the HomeWorkingClub.com Twitter account.
 I’ve been using it myself now for several months, and I’m really happy with the results.
-I’m therefore pleased to finally get around to sharing them with you in this CrowdFire review.
+I’m therefore pleased to finally get around to sharing them with you.
 So let’s get started.

 What IS CrowdFire?